-Sargent & Greenleaf, Rochester, New York - Introduction
+Sargent & Greenleaf, Rochester, New York - 1874 through today.
+Introduction

 The article below relies to a great extent from information derived from

 American Genius, Nineteenth Century Bank Locks and Time

 Sargent and Greenleaf (S&G) in 1865 specializing in safe locks.
 S&G introduced the first large-scale, commercially produced time

 lock in 1874 the Model 2.
 Their model 1 was made in limited numbers and was a

 combined combination and time lock with the time lock operating directly on the